Skip to content

 The most common side effects of Slynd® include acne, headache, breast pain and tenderness, weight gain, menstrual cramps, nausea, severe vaginal bleeding and less sexual desire.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-If one white active tablet is missed, take the missed tablet as soon as possible.
-Continue taking one tablet a day until the pack is finished.
 If two or more white active tablets are missed, take the last missed tablet as soon as possible.
 Continue one tablet a day until the pack is finished (one or more missed tablet(s) will remain in the blister pack).
 Use a non-hormonal back-up birth control method (like a condom or spermicide) if you have sex during the first 7 days after missing your pills.